KarNit-Rapid-Sourcing/karnit-website/README.md

 ---

-Developed and Maintained by SusKeyboard
-(in collaboration with KarNit Rapid Sourcing)
+Developed and Maintained by @SusKeyboard: https://github.com/SusKeyboard (in collaboration with KarNit Rapid Sourcing)